-To that end, The IIA’s ARC reviews applications and approves qualifying schools that have accreditations or other such attestations exhibiting their dedication to quality education and commitment to the internal auditing profession.
-All aspects of the IAEP program are maintained at the highest quality available.
-The degree of commitment the school is able to support determines the IAEP-specific category ARC assigns to the approved internal audit program.
+To that end, a subcommittee of The Internal Audit Foundation’s Academic Relations Team and selected educator and industry volunteers review applications and approves qualifying schools that have accreditations or other such attestations exhibiting their dedication to quality education and commitment to the internal auditing profession.
+All aspects of the IAEP program are maintained at the highest quality available

 To be successful, schools must have the ability and the resources necessary to support the effort.
 Participating IAEP program schools work closely with The IIA to develop meaningful internal audit curricula and assist other colleges and universities in establishing similar programs.
 The success of IAEP member schools demonstrates to other universities that internal audit education is worth the necessary commitment.
 The IAEP Program Requirements & Operating Framework was developed to provide guidance for existing IAEP programs and schools planning to apply to the program.

 Each partner — the school, IIA chapter/Institute, and Academic Relations — has a role in the sustainability of the school's program.
-Twice each year, The IIA's ARC reviews applications from schools interested in becoming members of the IAEP program.
-The ARC will consider applications from schools that:
+Twice each year, The IIA's ART reviews applications from schools interested in becoming members of the IAEP program.
+The ART will consider applications from schools that:

 - Are recognized in the business communities as quality schools from which to recruit internal audit talent.